-Mr. Toshiyui Shikata：After graduating from Kyoto University faculty of law and Harvard Kennedy School, Mr. Toshiyuki Shikata entered the Ministry of Foreign Affairs in 1986.
-He is one of the directors of KIP, and Ministry of Foreign Affairs of the Asia Pacific Bureau, now he works for People's Republic of China Embassy of Japan.
+Mr. Noriyuki Shikata：After graduating from Kyoto University faculty of law and Harvard Kennedy School, Mr. Noriyuki Shikata entered the Ministry of Foreign Affairs in 1986.
+He is one of the directors of KIP, and after wroked at Ministry of Foreign Affairs of the Asia Pacific Bureau, now he works for People's Republic of China Embassy of Japan.

 At first, Mr. Shikata told us Japan-China relations, Taiwan, Korean situation, Japan-US relations.
 He gave us the lecture in the relationship between Japan and China, through the contents of the Japan-China summit held in September last year, we learned about five areas of cooperation and three common issues.
 Even though relationship of the two countries sometimes become strained because of foreign affairs like the problem in East China Sea, I realized that Japan and China are economically important partners, and there are many exchanges of people between the two countries, so they have similar problems.
-I was impressed by his word that it is important how to manage his troubles of international relations.
+I was impressed by his words that it is important how to manage his troubles of international relations.
 Also, we were able to know about current situation of China like One Belt, One Road and AIIB, which were themes of discussion.

 Then, he taught us Japan-US relations, Abe and President Trump are currently intimate, especially working together on North Korea issues.
-In addition, Ms. Yamamoto who is Assistant to the Ministry of Foreign Affairs Asia Pacific Bureau also told us about Asia framework centered on ASEAN, challenges of each country and relations with Japan.
+In addition, Ms. Yamamoto who is Assistant to the Ministry of Foreign Affairs Asia Pacific Bureau at that time also told us about Asia framework centered on ASEAN, challenges of each country and relations with Japan.
 Furthermore, we learned from her what kinds of policy have been taken to make diplomacy successful with foreign countries which have different cultures and languages.

-〈Q&A〉 Q1 Why is China's economic sanctions against North Korea inadequate, in contrast to Japan and the US preparing sanctions?
-A1 China is concerned that North Korea will collapse and refugees will come to China in large quantities.
-China wants a dialogue between the US and North Korea.
-Q2 What is the common philosophy of ASEAN that was in the lecture of Mr. Yamamoto?
+〈Q&A〉 Q1 Why are China's economic sanctions against North Korea inadequate, in contrast to Japan and the US preparing sanctions?
+A1 China is concerned that North Korea will collapse and many refugees will come to China.
+China wants to have a dialogue between the US and North Korea.
+Q2 What is the common philosophy of ASEAN that was in the lecture of Ms. Yamamoto?
 A2 Japan is promoting the protection of freedom, democracy and human rights.
 And Japan is supporting in line with their philosophy.

 Finally, I would like to express our gratitude to Mr. Shikata and Ms. Yamamoto for taking time to speak to us.